-mode is perhaps to consider what it takes for a culture to live and rebuild in the aftermath of natural disaster; yet, for writers of the eighteenth century responding to the Lisbon earthquake of 1 November 1755, the magnitude of the destruction was connected to the sublime.
-As William F. Fleming (2005) writes, summarizing the hitherto unparalleled scale of the initial event and subsequent cascade events, "within the space of five or six minutes, at least thirty thousand people died; the city was reduced to ruins, and the earthquake itself was accompanied by fire and the flooding of the Tagus River".
-The poem written by the French Enlightenment writer Voltaire (see Voltaire and Fleming (2005)) in response to the calamitous events responds to the mutable, tremulous nature of the Earth, and includes the author's struggle with the long-held but now newly troubled a reaction, that transformed the event into "a subject of epic proportion".
-To connect the scale of the earth quaking to the epic idea that we live in the best of all possible worlds: 800 I can't conceive that "what is, ought to be,", In this each doctor knows as much as me.
-We're told by Plato, that man, in times of yore, Wings gorgeous to his glorious body wore, That all attacks he could unhurt sustain, 805 By death ne'er conquered, ne'er approached by pain.
+observes of the 1580 event, "the earthquake imprinted the body-mind and altered all other sensory-related terrain immediately": reactions which transformed the event into "a subject of epic proportion".
+To connect the scale of the earth quaking to the epic mode is perhaps to consider what it takes for a culture to live and rebuild in the aftermath; yet, for writers of the eighteenth-century responding to the Lisbon earthquake of 1 November 1755, the magnitude of the destruction was connected to the sublime.
+As William F. Fleming (2005) writes, summarizing the hitherto unparalleled scale of the event, "within the space of five or six minutes, at least thirty thousand people died; the city was reduced to ruins, and the earthquake itself was accompanied by fire and the flooding of the Tagus River".
+The poem written by the French Enlightenment writer Voltaire (see Voltaire and Fleming (2005)) in response to the calamitous events responds to the mutable, tremulous nature of the Earth, and includes the author's struggle with the long-held but now newly troubled idea that we live in the best of all possible worlds:

+- I can't conceive that 'what is, ought to be,' In this each doctor knows as much as me.
+We're told by Plato, that man, in times of yore, Wings gorgeous to his glorious body wore, That all attacks he could unhurt sustain, By death ne'er conquered, ne'er approached by pain.
 Alas, how changed from such a brilliant state!
-He crawls 'twixt heaven and earth, then yields to fate.
-Look round this sublunary world, you'll find That nature to destruction is consigned.

-810 For Jörg Trempler (2013), the Lisbon earthquake not only ushered in a "new condition", owing to how the long-held "philosophical tendency that regarded the world as the best of all possible worlds" suddenly "found itself incapable of explaining away the destruction of a capital city", but also prompted the invention of "catastrophe" as an iconographical tradition.
+He crawls 'twixt heaven and earth, that yields to fate.
+Look round this sublunary world, you'll find That nature to destruction is consigned. - For Jörg Trempler (2013), the Lisbon earthquake not only ushered in a "new condition", owing to how the long-held "philosophical tendency that regarded the world as the best of all possible worlds" suddenly "found itself incapable of explaining away the destruction of a capital city", but also prompted the invention of "catastrophe" as an iconographical tradition.
 In the transient world figured by Voltaire it is the fate of contemporary humankind to walk or merely "crawl" upon the earth, rather than to be raised above it, and to be subject to the shaking, impermanent motions of a "sublunary" existence.

-815 The impact of the earthquake, as addressed in such terms, was to reveal the sublime power of nature's latent destructive capacity.
-Indeed, to narrate "catastrophe", as Juengel (2009)\observes, is thus to confront the "telltale shuttling between measure and melancholy" that "structures the epistemological work of the postdisaster".
-As he explains, "the word catastrophe already possesses its own strophic or figural quality, for etymologically the term's Greek origins signal an 'overturning' of the order of things; thus 'catastrophe', becomes what we name a suffering heretofore unthinkable".
+The impact of the earthquake, as addressed in such terms, was to reveal the sublime power of nature's latent destructive capacity.
+Indeed, to narrate "catastrophe", as Juengel (2009)observes, is thus to confront the "telltale shuttling between measure - and melancholy" that "structures the epistemological work of the postdisaster".
+As he explains, "the word catastrophe already possesses its own strophic or figural quality, for etymologically the term's Greek origins signal an "overturning" of the order of things; thus "catastrophe" becomes what we name a suffering heretofore unthinkable". - 515